WebOzy/Drupal-QA-Checklist/README.md

     - PROJECT LINK

 ## Backups
+A good backup strategy prevents you from having a really bad day.

 - Install Backup and Migrate
     - This will help with your database backups if your host/PAAS doesn't do it for you.